 Three arms are positioned near the centre of the FoV.
 The telescope is positioned in such a way that the standard star will be located in first of the used arms.
 Then the alignment process with one star is performed.
-NOTE: The position of the guide star should be outside the KMOS field of view and in the annulus between 4arcmin and 12arcmin from the standard star.
+NOTE: The position of the guide star should be outside the KMOS field of view and in the annulus between 4 arcmin and 12 arcmin from the standard star.
+It can be automatically selected from the "VLT Guide Star" option available in the ObsPrep tab in p2.